Reviews You Can Rely On

 The sound on the QuietComfort is warm and fleshed out with great depth and body.
 We enjoyed listening to most genres of music, but the sound profile feels heavily sculpted.
 It's like listening to the cinematic version rather than sitting in the studio.

-If you're fond of punchy bass lines, you'll love the extra emphasis.
-Plus, the lows never sound muddied, even at loud volumes.
+These headphones are perfect for anyone fond of punchy bass lines, with extra emphasis.
+The lows never sound muddied, even at loud volumes.
 We loved the added drama on hip-hop bangers like “IV.
 Sweatpants” by Childish Gamino and “Area Codes” by Ludacris.
 Taylor Swift's “Who's Afraid of Little Old Me?” was a delight.

 These headphones shine in the mids, sounding natural with good clarity and clean precision.
 Instruments and vocals sound developed, but sometimes, the thumpy lows can overpower acoustic-style tracks, as we noticed while listening to indie, folk, and soft rock tracks from Father John Mistry and Jim Croce.

-The highs sound crisp and present and entirely adequate, but if we're nitpicking, they aren't entirely balanced with the other frequencies.
-They never sound harsh or tinny; we just wish they were emphasized to add more sparkle or presence to singer-songwriter mixes with minimal instrumentation and heavy emphasis on intimate vocals.
+The highs sound crisp and present, but if we're nitpicking, they aren't entirely balanced with the other frequencies.
+They never sound harsh or tinny; we wish they were emphasized to add more sparkle or presence to singer-songwriter mixes, which often feature minimal instrumentation and a heavy emphasis on intimate vocals.

 bose quietcomfort - "finally, some bigger, punchier bass!" proclaimed one of our testers.